 - 3e dropped this, so getting shot through the chest is the same as being punched by Batman.
 In fact Maxed out power-attacking Batman can hit harder than any weapon, apart from a direct shot from a rocket launcher, and there's no distinction in damage.

-- In addition to its more infamous Elemental Rock-Paper-Scissors, Pokémon also has two different classes of damage-dealing attacks, Physical and Special.
-Physical attacks use the regular Atk. and Def. stats to calculate damage, whereas special attacks use Spec.
-Atk and Spec.
-Def.
+- In addition to its more famous Elemental Rock-Paper-Scissors, Pokémon also has two different classes of damage-dealing attacks, Physical and Special.
+Physical attacks use the regular Attack and Defense stats to calculate damage, whereas special attacks use Special Attack and Special Defense.
 This mechanic has undergone quite a few changes between the various generations in order to balance out the gameplay:

 - In the first three generations, this was intrinsically tied to the Elemental Rock-Paper-Scissors system, where the elemental type of move determined whether it dealt physical or special damage.* In the fourth gen games, this was split on an individual case-by-case basis so now a move can be either physical or special regardless of typing.